benedekrozemberczki/pytorch_geometric_temporal/README.md

 **Citing**

-If you find *PyTorch Geometric Temporal* and the new datasets useful in your research, please consider adding the folowing citation:
+<p align="justify">If you find *PyTorch Geometric Temporal* and the new datasets useful in your research, please consider adding the folowing citation:</p>

 ```bibtex
 @misc{rozemberczki_temporal,